almossawi/badarguments/extras/content/posts/main/index.md

 Time, strangely enough, has a way of bringing yesterday's radicals into the fold of acceptability and even reverence.

 **Hyperbole**.
 We're constantly reading headlines about people slamming or being slammed, blasting or being blasted, destroying or being destroyed.
 Embellishments normalize a charged culture of political discourse and make it easy for opportunists and populists to gain a foothold in the mainstream.
 The world is projected as a wild, tough, rough place, one that only a lone hero on saddleback can sort out.
+More generally, one could say it's used, principally, to redirect your attention, as with phrases like "Breaking News" and "Key Race Alert" to name two of several CNN favorites.

 A quick rundown of some examples.